learn-co-curriculum/react-hooks-jsx/README.md

 );
 ```

-The reasons for this become abundantly clear when we take a look at the compiled output for the above code sample.
+The reason for this becomes abundantly clear when we take a look at the compiled output for the above code sample.
 This
 is the same code, but compiled down to regular JS:

 ```js